TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/perl/index.md

 {% endraw %}

-Fizz Buzz in Perl was written by:
+[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Perl](https://sampleprograms.io/languages/perl) was written by:

+- Jeremy Grifski
 - Chris Thomas

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 25 2019 12:44:48.
 The solution was first committed on Oct 12 2018 17:15:01.
 As a result, documentation below may be outdated.